 Even after you have received a customs invoice from GLS, all is not lost if certain conditions are met.
 A process is in place through which you can appeal a customs assessment.
-The AYF Associate Director will be glad to assist you in filing an appeal.
+The AYF Program Director will be glad to assist you in filing an appeal.
 But in order to appeal, you must have a letter from the sender that includes a packing list and confirms that the goods fall into one of the exempt categories.
 Of course such a letter can be supplied after the fact, but it is simplest to ask your family and friends to include it with the shipment itself as a routine matter.
 The following sample letter can be readily adapted for specific shipments.
 It is perfectly fine to write such a letter to customs in English.

+Sample Letter A "filled in" Sample Letter

+Sender's full name and address Jane Doe

+Main Street 11

+Big Town, CA 95404

+USA

+Addressee's full name and address Robbie Doe

+c/o Academic Year in Freiburg

+Albert-Ludwigs-Universität

+D-79085 Freiburg

+Germany

+Date 20-Nov-16

+Re: Customs assessment for this package Re: Customs assessment for this package

+Dear Madam or Sir: Dear Madam or Sir:

+This is to certify that I am sending the following items to my son/daughter/friend <addressee's name="">:</addressee's> This is to certify that I am sending the following items to my son Robbie:

+<include list="" packing="" short=""></include> cookies (gift)

+CD (gift)

+winter coat - used

+hiking boots - used

+dictionary

-Sample Letter A "filled in" Sample Letter Sender's full name and address Jane Doe Main Street 11 Big Town, CA 95404 USA Addressee's full name and address Robbie Doe c/o Academic Year in Freiburg Albert-Ludwigs-Universität D-79085 Freiburg Germany Date 20-Nov-16 Re: Customs assessment for this package Re: Customs assessment for this package Dear Madam or Sir: Dear Madam or Sir: This is to certify that I am sending the following items to my son/daughter/friend <addressee's name="">:</addressee's> This is to certify that I am sending the following items to my son Robbie: <include list="" packing="" short=""></include> cookies (gift) CD (gift) winter coat - used hiking boots - used dictionary These items are gifts for the exclusive personal use of my son/daughter/friend <name> and the total value of gifts is \$ <dollar; 60="" best="" list="" more="" not="" per<br="" than="" to="">mailing&gt;; and/or items needed for his/her daily use ("Ausstattung," clothing etc.) or for studying ("Schulmaterial," books etc.)</dollar;></name> These items are gifts for the exclusive personal use of my son Robbie, and the total value of gifts is \$ 16; and items needed for his daily use ("Ausstattung," clothing etc.) and for studying ("Schulmaterial," books etc.) When determining the customs due for this mailing, please be advised that my son/daughter/friend is currently an enrolled student at the University of Freiburg and, to the best of my knowledge, should be able to receive items needed for his/her daily use and for studying without having to pay customs charges.
+These items are These items are

+gifts for the exclusive personal use of my son/daughter/friend <name> and the total value of gifts is \$ <dollar; 60="" best="" list="" more="" not="" per<br="" than="" to="">mailing>; and/or</dollar;></name> gifts for the exclusive personal use of my son Robbie, and the total value of gifts is \$ 16; and items needed for his/her daily use ("Ausstattung," clothing etc.) or for studying ("Schulmaterial," books etc.) items needed for his daily use ("Ausstattung," clothing etc.) and for studying ("Schulmaterial," books etc.) When determining the customs due for this mailing, please be advised that my son/daughter/friend is currently an enrolled student at the University of Freiburg and, to the best of my knowledge, should be able to receive items needed for his/her daily use and for studying without having to pay customs charges.
 When determining the customs due for this mailing, please be advised that my son is currently an enrolled student at the University of Freiburg and, to the best of my knowledge, should be able to receive items needed for his daily use and for studying without having to pay customs charges.
-Sincerely yours, <signature of="" sender=""></signature> Sincerely yours, Jane Doe
+Sincerely yours, Sincerely yours, <signature of="" sender=""></signature> Jane Doe